Alternanthera sessilis

-Alternanthera sessilis is a flowering plant known by several common names, including sissoo spinach, Brazilian spinach, sessile joyweed, dwarf copperleaf, and mukunuwenna in Sri Lanka.
+Alternanthera sessilis is a flowering plant known by several common names, including sissoo spinach, Brazilian spinach, sessile joyweed, dwarf copperleaf.
 It is cultivated as a vegetable worldwide.

 Distribution

 The plant occurs throughout the tropical and subtropical regions of the Old World.
 It has been introduced to the southern United States, and its origins in Central and South America are uncertain.

-This species is classified as a weed in parts of the southern states of the USA.
+This species is classified as a weed in parts of the southern states of the US.
 It is usually (but not always especially in areas of high humidity where it can even be a garden weed) found in wet or damp spots.

 Description

 This is a perennial herb with prostrate stems, rarely ascending, often rooting at the nodes.
 Leaves obovate to broadly elliptic, occasionally linear-lanceolate, 1–15 cm long, 0.3–3 cm wide, glabrous to sparsely villous, petioles 1–5 mm long.
 Flowers in sessile spikes, bract and bracteoles shiny white, 0.7–1.5 mm long, glabrous; sepals equal, 2.5–3 mm long, outer ones 1-nerved or indistinctly 3-nerved toward base; stamens 5, 2 sterile.
 In the wild it flowers from December until March.